J-Dufour/outstem-technical-interview/README.md

 ### Goal 1
-Show a simple pie chart based on the review_data.json, showing how many reviews of each sentiment (happy, sad, etc) A Slice of Pi received in 2023
+Show a simple pie chart of the customer reviews, showing how many reviews of each sentiment (happy, sad, etc) A Slice of Pi received in 2023

 ### Goal 2